Baptism Program and Policy

 While it is ideal that parents select two Catholic godparents, the church only requires that there be one Godparent.
 A baptized non-Catholic may serve as a “witness” to the ceremony, as long as a Catholic godparent is present.
 The non-Catholic who is selected as a witness should be an active member of his/her church community.
 The sex of the witness need not be opposite that of the godparent.

 During the ritual, a non-Catholic witness at a Catholic baptism may perform all the parts of the ceremony that a godparent does.
 His or her name may be entered into the parish register as a witness, together with the name of the godparent.
 An official witness must be baptized with water to be eligible as an official witness.
-A person who was baptized in the Catholic faith and has converted to another religion cannot act as a Christian Witness.
+A person who was baptized in the Catholic faith and has converted to another religion cannot act as a Official Witness.

 Are you registered with Holy Rosary Parish?